Direct Enrollment

 Data Source

-Enrollment: National Center for Education Statistics IPEDS: Fall Enrollment File.
+National Center for Education Statistics IPEDS: Fall Enrollment.

-Public high school graduates: U.S. Department of Education.
-ED Data Express, ACGR.
+U.S. Department of Education.
+ED data express: ACGR.

 Note.
-Beginning in 2012, the number of graduates from private high schools was estimated as the average of WICHE’s projected number of graduates in the specified academic year and the PSUS’s reported number of graduates in the following academic year.
-The Private School Universe Survey does not provide data matching the IPEDS direct enrollment data year beyond 2011.
+The number of graduates from private high schools in 2014 was estimated as the average of 2011 graduates and the projected number of graduates estimated by WICHE.
+The Private School Universe Survey does not provide data beyond 2011.
+The estimate for 2020 is not reported due to data collection problems that occurred during the COVID-19 pandemic.